 1.2.
 Interpretation.
 Capitalized terms used but not otherwise defined in this DPA have the meanings given to them in the Agreement.

 2.1.
 Customer.
 The parties acknowledge that Customer is either: (a) a Controller of Personal Data; or (b) acting as a Processor on behalf of other Controllers and has been instructed by and obtained the authorization of such Controllers to agree to the processing of Personal Data by Twingate as Customer’s subprocessor as set forth in this DPA.

 2.2.
 Twingate.
-Customer appoints Twingate as a Processor to process Personal Data for the Purposes (as defined in Appendix 1 of this DPA) in the context of the Services.
+Customer appoints Twingate as a Processor to process Personal Data for the Purposes (as defined in Annex 1 of this DPA) in the context of the Services.

 3. Obligations of Customer

 (a) comply with European Data Protection Law when processing Personal Data and will only give lawful instructions to Twingate;

 (b) implement appropriate technical and organizational measures to ensure, and to be able to demonstrate, that the processing of Personal Data is performed in accordance with European Data Protection Law; and